Last updated on August 30th, 2023 at 10:13 amJump to Recipe

 - Sauté.
 Melt butter in a 6-qt. stockpot and sauté the celery and onion.
-Then, add the rest of your ingredient including the seasonings, and toss together.
+Then, add the rest of your ingredients including the seasonings, and toss them together.
 Pour just enough broth to reach your preferred moistness

 - Bake.
 Next, transfer the mixture to a baking dish coated with non-stick spray.
 Bake for 30 minutes covered,.
 Then, uncover, and bake until lightly browned for another 10 to 15 minutes.

 - Serve.
 Garnish with more dried parsley flakes, and serve warm.

 Recipe variations and substitutions:

 The basic savory-sweet profile of this dish is incredibly versatile!
 Feel free to swap out ingredients according to your taste.
 Here are a few delicious variations:

 - Make sausage and cranberry stuffing: Feel free to add some Italian sausage and turn this into a full meal.
 Also, you can use other meats here, such as bacon, seasoned ground beef, chicken, turkey, or ham cubes.

 - Substitute with other bread: Feel free to use other bread varieties.
 Sourdough boule, beer bread, Irish soda bread, and whole wheat bread a great alternative.

 - Use other fruits: Also, try using pineapple chunks, raisins, grapes, or any of your favorite fruits.

 - Try other herbs and spices: Use ginger, rosemary, sage, red pepper flakes, and other flavorings to taste.